immy1996/immy1996.github.io/_posts/blog/2018-16-4-Project-Plan-Document.md

 After working on this Project Plan Document, I learned a lot from it.
 One thing I learned was that it to estimate how long each requirement will take to be implemented beforehand.
-By estimating how long each requirement will take to be implemented beforehand, you'll get an idea of when you should plan of doing each requirement during a certain time period.
+By estimating how long each requirement will take to be implemented beforehand, we got an idea of when we should plan of doing each requirement during a certain time period.
 Also another thing I learned from it was to plan ahead and follow along with the plan.
-By not following the along with the plan, it'll delay us from finishing the system.
+By not following the along with the plan, it would have delayed us from finishing the system.

 There are a couple things that I would do differently after working on this assignment.
 I would put down the requirements in the Project Plan Document and then check with our